MicrosoftDocs/architecture-center/docs/high-availability/reference-architecture-traffic-manager-application-gateway-content.md

 ## Solution Details

-We configured Traffic Manager to use performance routing.
+- We configured Traffic Manager to use performance routing.
 It routes traffic to the endpoint that has the lowest latency for the user.
 Traffic Manager automatically adjusts as endpoint latencies change.

+- The architecture uses three zones to support the Application Gateway, load balancer, and each application tier for high availability.
-The combination of Traffic Manager and Application Gateway gives you the following capabilities:
+- The combination of Traffic Manager and Application Gateway gives you the following capabilities:

   - Web Application Firewall (WAF).
   - Transport Layer Security (TLS) termination.
   - Path-based routing.
   - Cookie-based session affinity.

-The architecture uses three zones to support the Application Gateway, load balancer, and each application tier for high availability.

-In this scenario, the virtual networks are peered via Global virtual network peering to allow data replication from the primary region to the secondary region.
+- The virtual networks are peered via Global virtual network peering to allow data replication from the primary region to the secondary region.

 ## Recommendations